thesofproject/sof-test/test-case/manual/jack_detection_suspend.md

 6. Watch amixer contents for update:
    - Jack information for headset should indicate **OFF**.
 7. Check system sound settings for any updates to output options.
-8. Check dmesg for any unexpected errors.
+8. Check journalctl -k for any unexpected errors.
 9. Repeat as necessary.

 ## HDMI / DP